-Kathryne Bonvin-Bercel, Senior Career Management Consultant, Von Rohr & Associates
+Kathryne Bonvin-Bercel, Director Career Transition & Coaching Practice, Von Rohr & Associates

 Kathryne guides and helps lead individuals, at a professional cross-road, to success and personal satisfaction when it comes to identifying their personal potential and mapping out their future professional move.
 During the last 20 years, she has worked in the Human Resources function, holding generalist, business partner and strategic roles within multinational headquarter environments in 4 major business sectors.

 A native of Montreal, she has also lived in Boston, Massachusetts, where she obtained a degree in Business Administration and has been in Geneva since 1991.
 Of English mother tongue, she is fluent in French and also speaks Hungarian.

 A member of the CWF since 2009, and Committee member since 2015 in charge of Continuous Education, my take-aways from this multi-facetted experience are personal satisfaction, collaboration with great people and involvement in very interesting initiatives, and a stronger network.

 Who is Kathryne Bonvin-Bercel in three words?

 Energetic, Persevering, Compassionate